 CPP for Self-Employed

 Everyone between the ages of 18 and 70 whose income is greater than $3,500 must contribute to the CPP.
-Regular workers contribute 4.95 percent of their wages above $3,500, up to an annual maximum of $2,593.80, while their employer contributes an equal amount.
+In 2018, regular workers contribute 4.95% of their wages above $3,500, up to an annual maximum of $2,593.80, while their employer contributes an equal amount.
 These rates change each year so to be aware of current rates, always check the CRA link.

 Self-employed individuals are on the hook for both the employee and employer amounts (2 x the annual % to the annual maximum for self-employed persons).
 CPP contributions from self-employment are based on the net income of your business.
 To calculate your annual contributions at tax time start with line 1 on Schedule 8 (CPP Contributions on Self-Employment and Other Earnings) and transfer the numbers as directed to your personal tax return.

-Your 9.9 percent CPP contribution pays into one of the major pillars of Canada’s retirement benefit system.
+Your 9.9% CPP contribution pays into one of the major pillars of Canada’s retirement benefit system.
 The maximum CPP benefit available to retirees in 2018 is $1,134.17 per month, with the average Canadian receiving $691.93 per month.

 You’ll also receive a tax deduction for the “employer half” of the contribution plus a 15 percent federal tax credit for the “employee half” of the contribution.